cs1302uga/cs1302-urgency-queue/README.md

 1. Complete `BaseLinkedUrgencyQueue` (Suggested Deadline: Saturday, October 28th.
 5 days before the deadline):
    - [ ] implement the remaining methods in the order they are presented in the UML diagram above.
-   - [ ] Test, run `checkstyle`, and commit after completing each method (before moving onto the next).
+   - [ ] Test, run `checkstyle`, and commit after completing each method (before moving on to the next).

 1. Complete `LinkedUrgencyQueue` (Suggested Deadline: Monday, October 30th.
 3 days before the deadline):
    - [ ] implement the remaining methods in the order they are presented in the UML diagram above.
-   - [ ] Test, run `checkstyle`, and commit after completing each method (before moving onto the next).
+   - [ ] Test, run `checkstyle`, and commit after completing each method (before moving on to the next).

 1. Implement `CustomLinkedUrgencyQueue` (Suggested Deadline: Wednesday, November 1st.
 1 day before the deadline):
    - [ ] Write the code for the constructor.